 - to ensure compliance with statutory requirements relating to distances between structures at a reasonable time on a reasonable number of occasions

 - to maintain the lawn or for other ground maintenance at a reasonable time on a reasonable number of occasions provided this has been included in the residential park agreement

 - at any time with the resident's consent given immediately before entry.

-You can't enter a rented property to take possession before or after the end of an agreement unless:
+They can't enter a rented property to take possession before or after the end of an agreement unless:

-- it has been abandoned
+- it's been abandoned